Undocumented Construction Worker Awarded $650,000 for Whistleblower Retaliation

 Seek Legal Assistance Today

 Have you been a victim of workplace retaliation?
 Has your employer expected you to work in unsafe working conditions?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.